mohitpai/journey-optimizer.en/help/using/action/consent.md

 ### Building the journey {#consent-journey}

 >[!CONTEXTUALHELP]
->id="ajo-consent-required-marketing-action-canvas"
+>id="ajo_consent_required_marketing_action_canvas"
 >title="Required marketing action"
 >abstract="A required marketing action is defined while creating a custom action.
 This required marketing action cannot be removed from the action or modified."

 >[!CONTEXTUALHELP]
->id="ajo-consent-additional-marketing-action-canvas"
+>id="ajo_consent_additional_marketing_action_canvas"
 >title="Additional marketing action"
->abstract="XXXX"
+>abstract="Add another marketing action in addition to the required one.
+Consent policies related to both marketing actions will be enforced."

 >[!CONTEXTUALHELP]
->id="ajo-consent-refresh-policies-canvas"
+>id="ajo_consent_refresh_policies_canvas"
 >title="Visualize consent policies that will apply at runtime"
 >abstract="Marketing actions bring in consent policies that combine action parameters and individual profile consent values to filter out users.
 Get the latest definition of these policies by clicking the button to refresh."